typescript-cheatsheets/react/ADVANCED.md

 - `ComponentPropsWithoutRef` - props of a component without its `ref` prop
 - all methods: `createElement`, `cloneElement`, ... are all public and reflect the React runtime API

-A special note that I discourage the use of most `...Element` types because of how black-boxy `JSX.Element` is.
+[@Ferdaber's note](https://github.com/sw-yx/react-typescript-cheatsheet/pull/69): I discourage the use of most `...Element` types because of how black-boxy `JSX.Element` is.
 You should almost always assume that anything produced by `React.createElement` is the base type `React.ReactElement`.

 **Namespace: JSX**